jimpriest/cfml-cypress-download/README.md

 ## Setup

-This will start a ColdFusion instance in Docker on port 8080.
-There is a simple form which can be used for Cypress test.
+This will start a ColdFusion instance in Docker on port 88.
+There is a simple download link which can be used for Cypress test.

 docker-compose up